 But there are some key differences between them in terms of specs, features, and performance.
 Here’s a rundown of where they’re similar and how they’re different.

 Those differences are clearly reflected in where GoPro set their recommended retail prices for them.
 These cameras aren’t even close in price.
 The GoPro HERO has a recommended retail price that is a third of the price of the Silver, with the recommended retail of the HERO at $129.99 and the Silver at $399.99.

 Inexpensive can certainly be a virtue.
 If you’re putting your camera in harm’s way where it could easily get broken or lost, losing a $130 camera is a lot easier to swallow than losing a $400 one.

 But chances are you already knew that and were more interested in finding out whether the extra features of the Silver are ones you need or would use.
 So here goes . . .

 When you put these cameras side-by-side, there’s no mistaking that they’re both GoPros.
 Both have that distinctive GoPro look.
 They’re the same basic shape and design.
 The GoPro HERO4 Silver and Black are, oddly enough, both silver-colored, but the HERO is a dark gray.

 Both cameras have a settings/menu button on the front and a shutter on the top.
 The Silver has a button on the side to move through the settings.

 There are some other subtle differences.
 The HERO uses the older style of LCD red light on the front that previous models used, while the Silver uses narrow lights next to the LCD screen.

 Both have a microSD memory card slot and a micro-USB socket.
-The Silver has an HDMI slot, but the HERO doesn’t, which means that you can play back video and photos directly from the HERO4 Silver to a TV or display, but you can’t do that with the HERO.
+The Silver has an HDMI port, but the HERO doesn’t, which means that you can playback video and photos directly from the HERO4 Silver to a TV or display, but you can’t do that with the HERO.

 At 3.9 ounces (111 grams) with its integrated housing, the HERO is about 25 percent lighter than the Silver in its waterproof housing.

 LCD Live View Screen & Wireless Remote